texttest/http_cli/example/README.md

-# Example using http_cli
+# Example using http_text_cli

-This folder contains a node.js application and an example python script that uses http_cli to start it, run one request/response, then stop it.
+This folder contains a node.js application and an example python script that uses http_text_cli to start it, run one request/response, then stop it.

 First build the node.js application:

     npm install

-Put http_cli on your PYTHONPATH, eg
+Put http_text_cli on your PYTHONPATH, eg

      $Env:PYTHONPATH = "C:\Users\Administrator\workspace\http_to_cli\"